traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 ##### `info.subject.organization`

-Set the `info.subject.organization` option to true to add the `organization` information into the subject.
+Set the `info.subject.organization` option to `true` to add the `organization` information into the subject.

-The data are taken from the subject part with the `O` key.
+The data is taken from the subject part with the `O` key.

-The escape organization info in the subject part will be like :
+The escape organization info in the subject part is formatted as below:

 ```text
 O=Cheese,O=Cheese 2